 The HMGP is authorized by Section 404 of the Stafford Act (42 U.S.C. §5170c).
-The main purpose of Program is to maximize the implementation of mitigation measures, minimize risks and vulnerabilities, and avoid loss of life and property during future disaster events.
-Projects may be eligible if they provide long-term, cost-effective hazard mitigation measures to eligible facilities owned by eligible subapplicants, as stipulated in FEMA HMA Guidance on eligible activities.5
+The main purpose of the Program is to maximize the implementation of mitigation measures, minimize risks and vulnerabilities, and prevent the loss of life and property during future disaster events.
+Projects may be eligible if they provide long-term, cost-effective hazard mitigation measures to eligible facilities owned by eligible subapplicants, as stipulated in FEMA HMA Guidance on eligible activities.

-Because all projects funded by PRDOH under the Global Match Strategy will be used to meet the non-federal cost share requirement for the HMGP, the projects must meet the program goals and requirements for both HMGP and CDBG-MIT.
+All projects funded by PRDOH under the Global Match Strategy will be used to meet the non-Federal cost-share requirement for the HMGP, as such, they must meet the program goals and requirements for both HMGP and CDBG-MIT.